musharraf10/static_portfolio/README.md

 I built it to give recruiters, collaborators, and other developers a quick way to learn about me and the work I've done.

 ## About the Project
-The portfolio is fully responsive, works on all devices, and has a clean, modern look.
+The portfolio is fully responsive, works on all devices, and has a clean UI, modern look.
 It includes smooth animations, theme switching, and sections for:
 - My introduction
 - Skills